mhchia/Tutorials/11.Lesson_Loops/BankLoops/README.md

 > :warning: We still haven't encountered ghosts, but don't be intimidated by them, ghost are your friends!
 We will learn about ghost in [Lesson 13](../../13.Lesson_Ghost).
 In the meanwhile read the comments on them.

-- [ ] Run the rules with no loops-handling flags and see the results.
+- [x] Run the rules with no loops-handling flags and see the results.
 Are all failures occur because on functions that should fail the asserts?

+> No, some `multiTransfer` and `multiTransferWithBug` show "Unwinding condition in a loop" with failure.

-- [ ] add the appropriate flags to pass the rules that should pass un-vacuously and get a proper counter example for scenarios that should fail for a logical reason.
+- [x] add the appropriate flags to pass the rules that should pass un-vacuously and get a proper counter example for scenarios that should fail for a logical reason.
 Use an `assert false` at the end of the rule to double check that your rule doesn't pass vacuously.

+> with flags `optimistic_loop` and `loop_iter >= 2`, in `multiTransferWithBug` the bug to be triggered since it requires >= 2 loops for the bug to happen.

 <details>
 <summary>Hint:</summary>